KatherineMichel/portfolio/conference-blog-posts/recap-of-djangocon-us-2023.md

 He found some advice from 2017- for optimal website performance, establish a budget of 130 kb or less (first download- HTML, CSS, JavaScript).
 Due to the third party JavaScript data collection tools and use of ReactJS and Redux in the production app, he could not meet the budget as a SPA app.
 He decided to focus on HTML, with minimal CSS and laser-focused JavaScript that required complex interactivity.

-His demo app was the functional equivalent of the prod app (using same phone, internet, server, APIs, data), with a drastically elevated experience.
+His demo app was the functional equivalent of the production app (using same phone, internet, server, APIs, data), with a drastically elevated experience.
 Much quicker to load and interact with, it finished in 20 seconds.

 20 seconds to finish!
 ![](recap-of-djangocon-us-2023-images/chris-demo-2.png)